 Day 2: Brian Head skiing or snowmobile adventure

-The short drive means you are back for a warm evening instead of a long commute.
+Build in extra winter drive time so you are back for a warm evening instead of a stressful commute.

 Day 3: Winter trail morning and relaxed departure

-Use the last morning for a snowshoe walk to Navajo Lake Road or through the village forest.
+Use the last morning for a short snowshoe walk through the village forest or another nearby area that matches current access.
 Pack up after an easy brunch or cabin breakfast.
-If you have time, check the cedar breaks NPS schedule — ranger-led snowshoe hikes run on select winter weekends and are worth the detour.
-Drive out on Highway 14 and stop at overlooks where the snow-covered plateau gives you one last panoramic view.
+If you have time, check the Cedar Breaks NPS winter access and program pages; ranger-led snowshoe tours, when offered, are snowpack- and weather-dependent.
+Drive out on Highway 14 and stop only at safe, plowed pullouts where the snow-covered plateau gives you one last panoramic view.

 A short morning outing keeps the last day from feeling like pure logistics.